anuauslanclub/anuauslanclub.github.io/docs/aac-auslan-classes.md

 Spots are limited and classes start next week, so make sure to get in quick!

+**Please note that only current ANU students can enrol in these subsidised Auslan classes.**

 ## Class Details

 Classes start next week (Week 4) and will run with one session per week for six weeks (Weeks 4-9 inclusive).
 They will not run over the mid-semester break.
 Students will have the option to enrol in the class running on Wednesdays or Fridays.